ringi-dev-projects/dimes-knowledge-harvest/docs/DEPLOYMENT.md

 > 🔊 Audio recordings are uploaded to Azure Blob Storage when `AZURE_STORAGE_CONNECTION_STRING` and `AZURE_STORAGE_CONTAINER_NAME` are set.
 Without those, the API stores audio locally in development and returns `audioUrl: null` on Vercel.

+> 🔐 If you keep Vercel preview protection enabled, add `VERCEL_DEPLOYMENT_PROTECTION_BYPASS` to your environment variables.
+The API uses it to call `/api/knowledge/extract` and `/api/coverage/calculate` after each interview without hitting 401 responses.

 **Current Setup:** Vercel Postgres (serverless Neon)

 ### Provision a Database